libremfg/rhize-docs/content/how-to/tutorial-create-equipment-class-rule.md

 caption="A BPMN created in the UI."
 >}}

-The BPMN has a `Libre Jsonata Transform` task that contains an expression `"Preheating oven for order number " & $.orderNumber”` .
-This means the rule engine must trigger this BPMN with a payload that includes the order number value like so:
+The BPMN has a `Libre Jsonata Transform` task that contains an expression `"Preheating oven for order number " & $.orderNumber"` .
+The rule engine triggers this BPMN with a payload that includes the order number value, as follows:

 ```json
 {